christianmlong/2015-pyramid-class/pyramid_slides_chapter_2.rst

 .. note::

-    Inside the pyramid_todo folder is another pyramid_todo folder.
+    Inside the eleventodo folder is another eleventodo folder.
 That has files for models, tests and views.
 We have already seen a simple view, our Hello World page.
 We have also already written some tests.
 Models are a new idea.
 Models define the data needed by our app.

 ----